Maria Luisa of Spain, Holy Roman Empress, Grand Duchess of Tuscany

 Maria Luisa’s husband Leopold; Credit – Wikipedia

 Maria Luisa and Leopold were married by proxy on February 16, 1764, in Madrid, Spain.
 18-year-old Leopold and 20-year-old Maria Luisa were married in person on August 5, 1765, in Innsbruck, Austria.
 Sadly, just thirteen days later, Leopold’s father Francis Stephen died suddenly in Innsbruck of a stroke or heart attack, at the age of 56, in his carriage while returning from the opera.
 The eldest son was elected Holy Roman Emperor and reigned as Joseph II.
-The second (surviving) son Leopold succeeded his father as Pietro Leopoldo I, Grand Duke of Tuscany, and the newlyweds settled at the Palazzo Pitti in Florence, the capital of the Grand Duchy of Tuscany, where they would live for the next twenty-five years.
+The second (surviving) son and Maria Luisa’s husband Leopold succeeded his father as Pietro Leopoldo I, Grand Duke of Tuscany.
+The newlyweds settled at the Palazzo Pitti in Florence, the capital of the Grand Duchy of Tuscany, where they would live for the next twenty-five years.

 Maria Luisa and Leopold with their children; Credit – Wikipedia